diasraphael/guide/CS/web/js/javascript.md

 In production we can use transpilers and polyfilling to support old browsers
 ES5 is support in all browsers eg: works in IE11
 javascript dont support forward compatibility

+#### hoisting

+variables are lifted to the top of their scope.function declarations are hoisted.var is hoisted .let and const are not hoisted.function expression are hoisted depends on whether it is declared with ler or var.

+#### temporal dead zone

+accessing variables before declaration is bad practise and should be avoided.

 #### Dynamic typing: